 LIVE UNITED is not just a catchy tagline for use on our t-shirts; it really is a comprehensive approach to meeting our community's needs.
-It means being proactive to prevent or lessen challenges in the community, as well as mobilizing the resources necessary to help those in need right now.
+When we say, UNITED WE FIGHT.
+UNITED WE WIN, it means being proactive together to prevent or lessen challenges in the community, as well as mobilizing the resources necessary to help those in need right now.
 Since 1977, United Way of Sumner County has addressed the daily challenges of life; now, we are working with our partners to ensure everyone in Sumner County has the best opportunities for a good life.
 The focus is on four key areas as building blocks to community and individual success:

 EDUCATION - ensuring individuals reach their full potential

 INCOME - helping families become financially stable and independent

 REBUILDING LIVES - helping put lives back together

 If one of these building blocks is removed, the rest of the blocks will topple.
 The stronger the support between these blocks, the stronger the community will be.
 United Way of Sumner County uses this approach to ensure its partner agencies receive the support and funding they need to succeed and have the greatest community impact.